Impact of gender on the formation and outcome of mentoring relationships in academic research: Introduction

+At present, there is no consensus on whether the gender of the mentor influences the outcome of academic mentoring relationships.
+Several studies have examined correlations between mentor gender and trainee publication output, time to obtain a degree or tenure-track position, or continued interest in pursuing a career in the field.
+However, the literature is mixed on this point, with various studies reporting positive effects of same-gender mentoring at the graduate or undergraduate level \cite{main_gender_2014, pezzoni_gender_2016, lee_career_2017, gaule_advisor_2018, dennehy_female_2017, hernandez_inspiration_2020}, positive effects of mixed-gender mentoring \cite{hilmer_women_2007}, or no effect of gender on mentoring outcomes \cite{blake-beard_matching_2011, tenenbaum_mentoring_2001}.
+Proposed mechanisms linking mentor gender to trainee outcomes include increased confidence and sense of belonging in historically male-dominated disciplines among women mentored by women \cite{dennehy_female_2017} and differences in the level of support or degree of gender bias encountered by women in research groups predominantly composed of men or women \cite{gaule_advisor_2018}.

+Differences in training by men versus women mentors may also reflect structural bias related to the gender of the mentor \cite{hilmer_women_2007}.
+Despite some recent gains in representation, women remain underrepresented as faculty in many research fields \cite{ceci_women_2014} and lag behind men mentors according to conventional metrics of success.
+Gender-associated differences in mentor status may in turn impact the ability of trainees to perform high-impact research and thus reduce the likelihood of continuing on to independent research careers.
+Such an effect would be consistent with previous research examining cumulative advantage processes in academic careers (e.g., previous results suggesting that trainees of mentors with high trainee counts tend to become mentors themselves \cite{malmgren_role_2010, lienard_intellectual_2018}).

-Notwithstanding the uncertainty around the impact of mentor and trainee gender with academic success, most studies agree that there is a preference towards the formation of same-gender academic mentor-trainee pairs (\emph{homophily}) during both Ph.D. \cite{neumark_women_1998, kalbfleisch_similarity_2000, hilmer_women_2007, main_gender_2014, hale_gender_2014, kaplan_where_2016, pezzoni_gender_2016, gaule_advisor_2018, start_gender_2020} and postdoctoral training \citep{sheltzer_elite_2014}.
-At the same time, surprisingly little is known about the drivers that influence homophily.
+Notwithstanding the uncertainty around the impact of mentor and trainee gender on training outcomes, most studies agree that there is a tendency in mentoring relationships towards \emph{homophily}, the formation of same-gender academic mentor-trainee pairs during both Ph.D. \cite{neumark_women_1998, kalbfleisch_similarity_2000, hilmer_women_2007, main_gender_2014, hale_gender_2014, kaplan_where_2016, pezzoni_gender_2016, gaule_advisor_2018, start_gender_2020} and postdoctoral training \cite{sheltzer_elite_2014}.
+Surprisingly little is known about the drivers that influence homophily.
 In particular, it is currently unknown if there are field-level differences.
-Most previous work focused on a single scientific field (e.g., economics in ~\citealp{neumark_women_1998, kalbfleisch_similarity_2000, hilmer_women_2007, hale_gender_2014}) and the few studies that encompassed several fields did not report the variation of homophily throughout them ~\cite{tenenbaum_mentoring_2001, sheltzer_elite_2014}.
+Most previous work focused on a single scientific field (e.g., economics in~\cite{neumark_women_1998, kalbfleisch_similarity_2000, hilmer_women_2007, hale_gender_2014}) and the few studies that encompassed several fields did not report the variation of homophily between them~\cite{tenenbaum_mentoring_2001, sheltzer_elite_2014}.
 Perhaps more importantly, long-term trends in homophily within or across scientific fields have never been investigated.
 If gender is a meaningful driver in the outcome of mentoring relationships, then the prevalence of homophily would be an important factor shaping these outcomes.